 - 2. Exams: There will be two in-class exams midterm and final which combined will account for 30% of your final score.
 The midterm is worth 10% and the final is worth 20%. - 3.
 Problem Solving Assignments: There will be 5 assignments that will test you on some problem analysis and solving skills.
-These assignments will altogether contribute 15% towards your final score.
-It follows that each assignment is worth 3%. - 4.
+At the end of the semester, the assignment bearing the lowest score will be dropped.
+The 4 assignments will altogether contribute 20% towards your final score.
+It follows that each assignment is worth 5%. - 4.
 Quizzes: There will be 2 quizzes, which together account for 10% of your final score.
 These quizzes are meant to test your understanding and preparation for the concepts covered throughout the course. - 5.
 Class/Recitation Participation and Attendance: Your attendance of both, classes and recitations, as well as your participation in discussions during presentations will count for 5% of your final score.